 He said, "The handkerchiefs of Sad bin Mu'adh in Paradise are better than this "

-Anyone who has slept between silk sheets, or cuddled with a woman in a silk negligee will understand the senses that are often awakened, and maybe that is why the prudish Prophet that was God’s Messenger made silk cushions for riders halal.
+Anyone who has slept between silk sheets or cuddled with a woman in a silk negligee will understand the senses that are often awakened.
+Could that be why the prudish Muhammad made silk cushions for riders halal?